Skip to content

 The image does not need to show the exact same source code that you submit; there can be some minor changes here and there.
 That is, if the tests run successfully and you create the screenshot, then later you make some minor change to the source, there is no need for you to update the screenshot.

-Exercise 2 optional: Repository implementation using Entity Framework (0 points)
+Exercise 2: Repository implementation using Entity Framework (2 points)

 The Entity Framework DbContext created above has some drawbacks.
 For example, we need to trigger loading related entities using Include in every query, and the mapped entities are bound to precisely match the database schema.
 In complex applications, the DbContext is frequently wrapped in a repository that handles all peculiarities of the data access layer.